Default Error Behavior

 Basic Default Behavior

-If you don't call router.catch(), Deserve automatically handles all errors with default empty responses and appropriate status codes:
+If you don't call router.catch(), Deserve automatically handles all errors with a default response (JSON or HTML) and appropriate status codes:

 import { Router } from '@neabyte/deserve'